-Les Moonves to challenge CBS severance denial
+Ex-CBS CEO Les Moonves to challenge severance denial

 NEW YORK (AP) — Former CBS CEO Les Moonves is fighting the company’s decision to deny his $120 million severance package following his firing over sexual misconduct allegations.

-CBS announced the development in a filing Wednesday with the Security Exchange Commission.
-CBS said Moonves has demanded binding arbitration proceedings to challenge the decision.
+Moonves is demanding binding arbitration proceedings to challenge the decision, CBS announced in a filing Thursday with the Security Exchange Commission.

-CBS’ board of directors denied Moonves his severance after concluding that he violated company policy and was uncooperative with an investigation into sexual misconduct allegations.
-The ruling came after a five-month investigation into the conduct of one of television’s most influential figures.
+The company’s board of directors denied Moonves his severance last month after concluding that he violated company policy and did not cooperate with an investigation into the sexual misconduct allegations.

-Moonves was ousted in September after allegations from women who said he subjected them to mistreatment including forced oral sex, groping, and retaliation if they resisted.
+Moonves, one of television’s most influential figures, was ousted in September after allegations from women who said he subjected them to mistreatment including forced oral sex, groping and retaliation if they resisted.

 Most Read Business Stories

-Note: This story has been corrected to show that the CBS filing was made Thursday, not Wednesday.